 What then is the connection between who we are and what we do?
 Our desires arise in part from our nature and they lead to but do not determine our choices.
 While we always desire the things we choose, we don’t always choose things we desire.
 Put another way, desiring something is necessary for choosing it, but not sufficient for choosing it.
 When a person desires two things, they can choose either.
 For example, Paul in Philippians 1:23-24 talks about his having two competing desires and in Romans 7:15 he talks about not doing something he wants to do.
 So our nature and desires act as a perimeter fence setting the boundaries of our freedom, but they do not eliminate freedom altogether.
 We can still choose between the options before us and between the various desires that we have.

 Libertarian Free Will = Prevenient Grace?

-Probably, Mr. Christenson is just faulting prevenient grace for not being irresistible grace.
+Probably, Mr. Christensen is just faulting prevenient grace for not being irresistible grace.
 Arminianism is wrong for not being Calvinism.
 But that's like saying a steak is bad for not being chicken.
-I am sure Mr. Christenson prefers chicken, but that's not a argument that something is wrong with steak.
+I am sure Mr. Christensen prefers chicken, but that's not a argument that something is wrong with steak.